triom/Picture-effects/README.md

-# Rock-paper-Scisors
+# picture effect
-Rock paper Scisors with javascript
+create effects on a picture with javascript